 Effective July 1, 2016, Local Health Departments shall be reimbursed their allowable costs for covered services, which are rendered to North Carolina Health Choice recipients.
 North Carolina Health Choice allowable costs for covered services shall be determined using the CMS approved cost report methodology in the Medicaid (Title XIX) State Plan, 42 CFR § 413, and the CMS-Provider Reimbursement Manual.
-If a local health department's interim NC Health Choice payments exceed the provider's certified cost for NC Health Choice services, the provider shall remit the excess federal share of the overpayment at the time the cost report is filed.
+If a local health department's interim NC Health Choice-payments exceed the provider's certified cost for NC Health Choice services, the provider shall remit the excess federal share of the overpayment at the time the cost report is filed.
 The Division shall return the federal share of the difference via the CMS 21 Report.
-If a local health department's certified cost for NC Health Choice services exceeds the NC Health Choice interimpayments on the submitted and accepted cost report, and subject to the availability of funds in the NC Health Choice allotment, the Division shall pay the federal share of the difference to the provider and submit claims to the CMS for reimbursement of that payment in the federal fiscal quarter following payment to the provider.
-No cost settlement payment shall be paid to the provider if funds in the NC Health Choice allotment are unavailable or insufficient to cover the federal share of the cost settlement.
+If a local health department's certified cost for NC Health Choice services exceeds the NC Health Choice interim payments on the submitted and accepted cost report, and subject to the availability of funds in the NC Health Choice allotment, the Division shall pay the federal share of the difference to the provider and submit claims to the CMS for reimbursement of that payment in the federal fiscal quarter following payment to the provider.
+No cost settlement payment shall be paid to the provider if funds in the NC Health Choice allotment.

-Guidance: Utilization control systems are those administrative mechanisms that are designed to ensure that enrollees receiving health care services under the State plan receive only appropriate and medically necessary health care consistent with the benefit package.
+Guidance:Utilization control systems are those administrative mechanisms that are designed to ensure that enrollees receiving health care services under the State plan receive only appropriate and medically necessary health care consistent with the benefit package.